Business Valuations

 What should be included in Amazon FBA COGS?

-Typically the product cost plus the direct landed costs required to get that unit into saleable inventory.
-Freight, duties where relevant, and unit-level prep often belong.
-PPC, software, and payroll do not.
+Product cost plus the direct landed costs required to get that unit into saleable inventory: freight, duties where relevant, and unit-level prep or packaging.
+PPC, software subscriptions, and payroll sit outside this boundary.

 Can I track Amazon FBA COGS on cash-basis books?

-How often should I update COGS for Amazon FBA?
+How often should I close the books for COGS purposes?

 Why does COGS tracking affect valuation?